schneems/rust_macro_tutorial/docs/proc_macro_complete.md

 The logic inside of the function is similar to what we saw before.
 Pull out values from parsed token stream using `syn`.
 And those values to generate rust code with `quote`.
 Like before, we're going to write some doctests that use our features like a user would.
 Beyond convincing you that the code we wrote works, this documentation will be easy to find for anyone using the macro.

-I like to make one example per (major) feature and if possible, and use something that's as close to the real-world reason why I added the feature to demonstrate it.
-I wrote a [book on contributing to open source](http://howtoopensource.dev/), and in the documentation chapter where we document code someone else wrote, I stressed that documentation should help answer the question "why does this (feature) exist."
-It's better to have docs that say how to florp a floobinator (humerous nonsense), but if the developer reading it has no idea what that means, they won't retain the information for when they need it.
-Here's the ignore docs:
+I like to make one example per (major) feature.
+And, if possible, use something that's close to the real-world reason why I added the feature.
+In my [book on contributing to open source](http://howtoopensource.dev/), there is a  documentation chapter where we document code someone else wrote, I stressed that documentation should help answer the question "why does this (feature) exist."
+Great documentation doesn't just say why the code exists, it shows it.

+Add docs for `ignore` now:

 ```rust
 :::>> print.erb